GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Added support for the "Composable Directives" custom feature

-_This is a custom feature (i.e. not present in the GraphQL spec) offered by Gato GraphQL._
+_⚠️ This is a custom feature offered by Gato GraphQL (i.e. it is not mandated by the GraphQL spec)._

-_The following is a short description of the feature.
+_🔗 The following is a short description of the feature.
 Please check the [Composable Directives module documentation](https://github.com/leoloso/PoP/blob/afbb13a3dec6655ae03e2afe2abb9e7532d2e175/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/composable-directives/en.md) for a more thorough description._

 This feature allows directives to execute complex functionalities, by composing other directives inside.
 A directive that composes another directive is called a "meta" directive.